Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 - [Jan 2013] The linear-time dynamic programming parser from Huang and Sagae (2010) is now downloadable.

-We focus on the theoretical aspects of computational linguistics,
+We focus on the theoretical and algorithmic aspects of computational linguistics,

 in particular, efficient algorithms and datastructures for parsing and machine translation, linear-time algorithms, and grammar formalisms.